-Recognised as a leading lawyer in Chambers Asia Pacific 2020, a notable practitioner by IFLR1000 2020 and a leading individual by Legal 500 Asia Pacific 2020.
+Kelly is recognised as a leading lawyer by Chambers Asia Pacific 2020, a notable practitioner by IFLR1000 2020 and a leading individual by Legal 500 Asia Pacific 2020.

 - Microsoft on a large number of commercial arrangements in New Zealand and Australia including licensing, sponsorship and other commercial arrangements together with general consumer and fair trading advice

-- Fonterra on the divestment of its Tip Top business to Froneri for NZ$380m, including the negotiation of a long term licence and co-existence agreement for shared use of the KAPITI brand
+- Fonterra on the divestment of its Tip Top business to Froneri for $380m, including the negotiation of a long term licence and co-existence agreement for shared use of the Kapiti brand.

-- Mercury NZ Ltd on the sale of its smart-metering business, Metrix, to intelliHUB Group for a cash consideration of $270m
+- Mercury on the sale of its smart-metering business, Metrix, to intelliHUB Group for a cash consideration of $270m